Why study this course?

 - Occupational health clearance by an approved occupational health service before enrolment to the course.

-Selection for the interview will be based on meeting the academic criteria, having evidence of sound understanding of the role and scope of physiotherapy in modern healthcare and evidence of reflection on any relevant work experience or shadowing in the personal statement.
+Selection will be based on meeting the academic criteria, evidence of sound understanding of the role, scope of contemporary physiotherapy practice in the personal statement and satisfactory academic references.

 Interviews will be conducted by a panel comprising academic staff, practicing physiotherapists, service users and current healthcare students.
 It will seek to explore applicants’ insight into the Physiotherapy profession, academic skills, interpersonal understanding and knowledge of current healthcare issues.